WildHongAppeared/WOGAA-api/README.md

 ## Steps to run
 - Install NodeJS [For Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04)
 - Install Yarn [For Ubuntu](https://www.linuxcloudvps.com/blog/how-to-install-yarn-on-ubuntu-16-04/)
-- run `yarn install` on the root directory of the program
+- run `yarn` on the root directory of the program
 - create a .env file on the root directory and replace the necessary parameters
   - PORT : Port number MySQL is running at
   - DB_HOST : Hostname for the domain MySQL is running at
   - DB_USER : Username for MySQL
   - DB_PWD : Password for MySQL
   - DB_NAME : MySQL database name to be used
-- (Optional) run formInput.sql to insert form data into FormInput on the database being used
+- copy the query formInput.sql and run it on MySQL cli to insert sample data into FormInput on the database being used to populate FormInput
 - run `yarn start` to run the program
 ---
 ## Steps to run unit test